pomerium/documentation/content/docs/capabilities/hosted-authenticate-service.md

     pass_identity_headers: true
 ```

-This minimal configuration is all you need to connect to upstream services with Pomerium.
+This minimal configuration is all you need to connect to an upstream service with Pomerium.

 :::tip